 In Ancient Medical Literature

 Gua Sha therapy is a precious heritage of Chinese medicine.
 This scraping treatment has been widely spread among the folk for thousands of years.
-It also had been discussed frequently by ancient physicians, and some of their literature has come down to us from thousands of years ago.
+It also had been discussed frequently by ancient physicians.
+Some of their literature has passed down to us from thousands of years ago.

 Han Dynasty (206 BCE–220 CE)

 Huangdi Neijing recorded five clinical therapies including the stone needle.
 At the time, Gua Sha therapy was a method of treating Sha disease.
-Therefore, Gua Sha treatment and Sha disease developed simultaneously during this period.
+Therefore, the scraping therapy and Sha disease developed simultaneously during this period.

 Jin Dynasty (265–420)

 Handy Emergency Treatment recorded Gua Sha treatment of tsutsugamushi.
 The scraping tool used at the time was bamboo leaves.
-This is the forming period of Gua Sha therapy.
+This is the forming period of the therapy.

 Song Dynasty (960–1279) and Yuan Dynasty(1271–1368)

 Jing Yue’s book collected cases of Gua Sha therapy, further exploring its mechanism.
-His research had a profound impact on the status of Gua Sha therapy in the medical world.
+His research had a profound impact on the status of the scraping therapy in the medical world.

 Physician Guo Youtao summarized three steps (scraping, discharging, medication) to treat the epidemic disease in his book.
 The effect is remarkable.